 Why slim doors aren’t always slim

 Virtually every sliding door on the market has a thicker surround frame, head and track than the thin mullions.
 Homeowners often contact the website expressing disappointment at getting doors expecting the same sightlines all around.
 Unless a door is to be fixed within the structure hiding the surrounding frame, this is not possible.
 It’s not even possible with truly frameless systems at the mullion such as FGC’s slide and turn door.
 This too has a thicker surround frame.

 The thicker frame is also essential, housing lock bodies, rollers and other key components.
 Maxlight sliding doors do offer very slim frames at the sides, but also the inconvenience of having to bend or kneel down to floor level to lock/unlock their doors.
 Great doors, but not the most practical for everyone.

 Understanding dry glazed versus semi-dry glazed sliding doors.

-Generally speaking most conventional sliding doors come with the dry-glazed design.
-These doors are manufactured as frames without the glass.
+Most conventional sliding doors come with a dry-glazed design.
+These doors are manufactured as frames without glass.
 Glazing the doors happens on site after first installing the doors.

 Structurally bonded slimline doors differ.
 These rely on the glass for its strength and integrity.
 All slimline sliding doors with a sub-30mm mullion usually come with this bonded design.
 They’re manufactured around the glass units.
 As a result, they’re more expensive, are harder to handle and installation is more complex.

 Semi-dry glazed doors is a combination.
 The thicker surround frames are strong enough but the slimline middle mullion isn’t.
 Therefore, only this middle mullion is bonded to the glass.

-Therefore, like the Sunflex product, the new Origin OB-29 sliding door comes with a partially bonded design.
+Therefore, like the Sunflex product, the latest Origin OS-29 sliding door comes with a partially bonded design.
 It’s necessary because thin profile sliding doors need this additional design feature for strength at the mullion as well as protecting against wind deflection.
 Weather sealing and overall security also play a part.